-In this episode of Real Estate 101: The Home Buying and Selling Show, Realtor Joe Terceira is joined by Allan Spisak, of ACISS Home Inspections to talk about the most common basement problems and solutions found during a home inspection.
+In this episode of Real Estate 101: The Home Buying and Selling Show, Allan Spisak, of ACISS Home Inspections talks about the most common basement problems and solutions found during a home inspection.

 What Causes Leaks and Similar Basement Problems?